fibo/fibo.github.io/_posts/2016-04-04-s3-to-redshift-loader.md

 Every time the AWS Elastic load balancer writes a log file, load it into RedShift.

-This article is still WIP, I will update it with results.
-By now the lambda is working and I am so excited I want to write this early draft.

 ## Table creation

 Assume there is a **sta** schema, containing staging tables.